 The City of South Bend invites you to learn more about the plans for the Coal Line Trail.
-Our first Public Engagement Meeting will take place on Thursday, September 22nd from 5:00 p.m. to 7:00 p.m.
+Our Second Public Engagement Meeting will take place on Thursday, July 13th from 5:00 p.m. to 7:00 p.m.

-A brief presentation will take place at 5:30 p.m., but residents are encouraged to stop by any time during the event, which will take place at Holy Cross Parish, located at 1050 Wilber Street.
+A brief presentation will take place at 5:30 p.m., but residents are encouraged to stop by any time during the event, which will take place at the Near Northwest Neighborhood Community Center building, located at 1013 Portage Avenue.

 The Coal Line Trail will enhance and allow pedestrian and cyclists to follow the old Notre Dame & Western coal line (now Norfolk Southern) and connect from Western Avenue to the East Bank Trail at Angela Boulevard.
 The Coal Line Trail project will be developed through three phases and predominately follow the old railroad bed.
 The different phase limits are:

 - Phase I: from Lincolnway West northwesterly to Riverside Drive.